ankit-rathi/Decision-Intelligence-Engine/chapters/05_Capturing_Data.md

 ---

-## Final Section — Why Data Quality Begins at Observation
+## Why Data Quality Begins at Observation

 * Data quality is often treated as an issue of cleaning or processing datasets, but the root cause usually lies earlier in the pipeline.
 * The accuracy and completeness of datasets depend heavily on **how events are captured in the first place**.